maciej-ka/learning-notes/go.md

 check frontend masters:
 JavaScript in the Background

+offline can also mean server not responding
+(even if the user has network connection)
+it's server offline (not client)

 #### PWA
 Make your app installable.
 Design pattern to create
 installable web apps for operationg systems using web